 OPL 233 was awarded to NIGDEL United Oil Company Limited (“NIGDEL”) in 2006 and the production sharing agreement was executed by NIGDEL and Nigerian National Petroleum Corporation (“NNPC”) in May 2007.

 One well was drilled in 1986 on OPL 233, which encountered five pay horizons containing oil and gas.
 TRACS review of the limited well data available confirms the original interpretation of the respective payzones and the hydro-carbon types encountered.

-The Phase 1 work program commitments include,the acquisition of 100km² of 3D and the drilling of one exploration well plus.
+The Phase 1 work programme commitments include the acquisition of 100 square kilometres of 3D and the drilling of one exploration well.
 Phase 2 consists of the drilling of two wells.
 At completion of the acquisition, SacOil will hold 20%, EER 20% and Nigdel 60% equity in the block.

 - Completed the interpretation of existing seismic and well data